Most traditional teachings of this parable have one thing in common: they ignore or excuse away the main point and the moral of the story.

 [Greek Notes - slave is doulos in Greek.
 The KJV and other Bible versions translate doulos as servant.
 But the KJV translates nine different Greek words as servant.
 Each has a specific meaning that the KJV does not show.
 The Breakthrough Version does: pais G3816 (servant boy), doulos G1401 (slave), diakonos G1249 (servant), huperretes G5257 (rower), misthotos G3411 (hired worker), misthios G3407 (paid worker), oiketes G3610 (domestic servant), and therapon G2324 (attending servant).]

-After he began to collect, one was brought to him who owed tens of thousands of talents (tens of millions of dollars).
+After he began to collect, one was brought to him who owed ten thousand talents (ten million dollars).

-[Greek Notes - "tens of thousands" is one word in Greek (murias).
-In this verse, it is plural.
-So it is not ten thousand (which is singular) as most Bible versions translate it.
-It is tens of thousands.
+[Greek Notes - "ten thousand" is one word in Greek (murias).
 In this story, it sounds like an exaggeration, but as a picture of how much each person owes God, it is not.]

 Since he did not have a way to pay him back, the master gave the order for him, his wife, his children, and everything (as much as he has) to be sold and for him to be paid back.